 When washing your hair after a hair transplant, don’t put your head directly under strong water jets.
 Reduce the water pressure or use a cup to gently pour water over your head.
 Use your fingertips (not your nails) to massage the shampoo into your scalp.
 Then rinse your hair using the same low-pressure technique.

-You might also be given the option to return to the clinic for a hairwash, which is a good way to get a thorough clean without worrying about dislodging your grafts.
-Wimpole Clinic patients can get a post-surgery hairwash 3 days after their procedure.
+You might also be given the option to return to the clinic for a hair wash, which is a good way to get a thorough clean without worrying about dislodging your grafts.

-One study found that most hair grafts are anchored securely in place 9 days after an FUT transplant [2].
+One study found that most hair grafts are anchored securely in place 9 days after a FUT transplant [2].
 For the first week, there’s a high risk of dislodgement, so you need to be really careful during this period.

 It’s safe to get a haircut after a hair transplant at around 3 weeks after your procedure, providing everything has healed up properly.
 If you still have scabs or soreness in the area, it’s best to wait until these have cleared up.